-5. Directives may specify civil infringements and impose civil penalties and other sanctions
+5. Directives may specify civil infringements and impose civil penalties and other sanctions financial institution, designated non-financial business or profession, and their respective directors, principals, officers, partners, professionals, agents and employees.

 (1) Without derogating from any criminal penalty that may be imposed by this Act, a directive may specify to be a civil infringement any intentional or grossly negligent failure to comply with any specific obligation of this Act (including any specific obligation of a directive allowed by this Act to be provided for by way of a directive) that is imposed upon any competent supervisory authority,